Pcatchen/liao961120.github.io/about.md

 Some of the posts were written in Chinese, and some in English.
 I'm not a native speaker of English, so please bear with the grammatical errors if you encountered any.

+I write my post about R in English when I want to get it published on [R-bloggers](https://www.r-bloggers.com), or when I want to practice my English writing skills.

+It's pretty sad we don't have a platform like [R-bloggers](https://www.r-bloggers.com) in Taiwan.
+If there is one, I would be writing more about R in Chinese.

 ## License

 All the posts on my blog are licensed under <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">CC-BY-NC-4.0</a>.